 - " The total of allotted, unallotted and reserve for each EA code must match the EA schedule.
 Operating and capital components will be checked separately to allow these packets to be submitted separately. - " Expenditure allotments must be submitted at the required level for the agency.
 This is program level for all agencies except DSHS.
-Agencies may submit data at a lower level of detail than the level required. - " Allotments for funds appropriated by fiscal year (for example, General Fund-State) must be allotted in the correct year. - " The amount placed in reserve must be at least equal to any total legislative allotment reductions or Governor's cash deficit reductions on the EA schedule. - " For Option 1 agencies, total dollars allotted by object must be equal by month to total dollars allotted by appropriation index. - " If data is allotted in Object F-Costs of Goods Sold or W-Depreciation, a non-budgeted appropriation index and Program 850 must be used. - " Internal agency expenditure allotments cannot exceed the appropriated EA control numbers.
+Agencies may submit data at a lower level of detail than the level required. - " Allotments for funds appropriated by fiscal year (for example, General Fund-State) must be allotted in the correct year. - " The amount placed in reserve must be at least equal to any total legislative allotment reductions or Governor's cash deficit reductions on the EA schedule. - " If data is allotted in Object F-Costs of Goods Sold or W-Depreciation, a non-budgeted appropriation index and Program 850 must be used. - " Internal agency expenditure allotments cannot exceed the appropriated EA control numbers.